Mike Conley Jr.: 2010–2014: All-Defensive Team selection and Conference finals

 On November 30, 2010, Conley put up a season-high 28 points in a 98–96 victory over the Los Angeles Lakers.
-Conley averaged 13.7 and 6.5 assists on the year to help the Grizzlies make the playoffs for the first time in five years.
-Entering with the eighth seed in the Western Conference, they were matched up in the first round with the top-seeded San Antonio Spurs.
-Conley and the Grizzlies went on to defeat the Spurs in six games and make NBA history as only the second eighth-seeded team to defeat a first seed in a seven-game series.
-They then lost to the Oklahoma City Thunder in the Semifinals after seven games.
+He averaged 13.7 and 6.5 assists on the year to help the Grizzlies make the playoffs for the first time in five years.
+Entering with the eighth seed in the Western Conference, they defeated the top-seeded San Antonio Spurs in six games in the first round, making NBA history as only the second eighth-seeded team to defeat a first seed in a seven-game series.
+They then lost to the Oklahoma City Thunder in seven games in the semifinals.

 In the shortened lockout season, Conley played 62 of the Grizzlies' 66 games, during which he averaged 12.7 points and 6.5 assists.
-Conley and the Grizzlies would make the playoffs but fell in the first round to the Los Angeles Clippers in seven games.
+The Grizzlies made the playoffs but fell in the first round to the Los Angeles Clippers in seven games.

-On the year, Conley averaged 14.6 points, 6.1 assists, and 2.8 rebounds per game as the Grizzlies made the playoffs once again.
+That year, Conley averaged 14.6 points, 6.1 assists, and 2.8 rebounds per game as the Grizzlies made the playoffs once again.
 They eliminated the Los Angeles Clippers and the Oklahoma City Thunder to reach the Western Conference Finals for the first time in franchise history.
-However, they then lost to the San Antonio Spurs in four games.
-It was in this season that Conley was named to the NBA All-Defensive Second Team for the first time.
+They then lost to the San Antonio Spurs in four games.
+Conley was named to the NBA All-Defensive Second Team for the first time.

 Conley averaged a career-high 17.2 points, 6.0 assists, and 2.9 rebounds per game on the year as the Grizzles made the playoffs for the fourth consecutive season.
-They were then eliminated in the first round by the Oklahoma City Thunder in a seven game series.
-Conley was the recipient of the NBA Sportsmanship Award.
+They were eliminated in the first round by the Oklahoma City Thunder in a seven-game series.
+Conley received the NBA Sportsmanship Award.